Absolute Radio: 1993–1997: Virgin Radio launch and early years

 The station launched as Virgin 1215 at 12:15 pm on 30 April 1993.
 The original line-up of DJs included Richard Skinner, Russ Williams, Jono Coleman, Mitch Johnson, Graham Dene, Nick Abbot, Wendy Lloyd, Tommy Vance, Emperor Rosko and Dave Fanning.
 Chris Evans was also hired to present a Saturday morning show, following his success at BBC GLR in the weekend mid-morning slot.
 The show, The Big Red Mug Show, was sponsored by Nescafé.
+Other key presenters included Nicky Horne, Howard Pearce, Lynn Parsons and Jonathan Ross.

 The first song played was INXS' cover version of the Steppenwolf song "Born to be Wild".
 Richard Branson was the first voice to be heard, live from the Virgin Megastore in Manchester, with Richard Skinner the first voice back in the London studios.
 Skinner was also programme director, a role he shared with John Revell.
 John Pearson was launch sales director, a role he had previously held at LBC.
 Andy Mollett was launch finance director.
 David Campbell, previously managing director of one of Virgin's post-production television companies, was the chief executive at launch.

 From before its launch on AM, Virgin Radio was campaigning for a national FM network.
 Initially, it lobbied for Radio 4's FM network to be made available and then, when the Radio Authority launched a consultation on the use of the 105–108 MHz band, it lobbied for it to be set aside as a national network.
 The Radio Authority decided, however, that 105–108 MHz would be licensed to new local and regional stations and Virgin Radio applied for and won one of the new FM licences advertised in London as a result.

 Virgin Radio launched on 105.8 MHz FM in London on 10 April 1995 beginning with a message from broadcaster David Frost at 6 am followed by the Russ 'n' Jono breakfast show.
 Part of the licence requirements for the London service meant that a daily London opt-out was broadcast on FM, presented initially by Rowland Rivron.